webmatze/mickrigtest/README.md

-mickrigtest-js
+mickrigtest
 ==============

-**MickrigTest.js** is a minimal test system for JavaScript written in CoffeeScript
+**mickrigtest** is a minimal testing framework for JavaScript written in CoffeeScript

 Installing via npm
 ------------------